Thai authorities indict company over sale of second-hand medical gloves after CNN investigation – KION546

 By Scott McLean, Florence Davey-Attlee, Kocha Olarn and Tim Lister, CNN

-Thai police have indicted a company alleging it exported millions of substandard, soiled and reused medical gloves to US distributors as demand for the product worldwide surged during the coronavirus pandemic.
-The announcement came days after a CNN investigation exposed the practice.
+Prosecutors in Thailand have indicted a company alleging it exported millions of substandard, soiled and reused medical gloves to US distributors as demand for the product worldwide surged during the coronavirus pandemic.
+The announcement came days after a CNN investigation exposed the practice, police said.

-Thailand’s Deputy Prime Minister Jurin Laksanavisit, chair of a special government committee set up to probe CNN’s report, said Paddy the Room Trading Company faced eight charges related to selling medical supplies without a permit from Thai regulators.
+The deputy chief of the Thai Food and Drug Administration, Supattra Boonserm, said Paddy the Room Trading Company faces eight charges related to producing medical supplies without a permit from Thai regulators.

 The company brokered deals with American firms to provide millions of dollars of medical grade nitrile gloves, but instead sent lower-quality vinyl or latex gloves hand-packed into boxes claiming they were medical grade.
 Some were even soiled and clearly second-hand.

-Note: Correction: A previous version of this story misattributed a quote about the charges faced by Paddy the Room to the Thai deputy prime minister.
-Additionally, the number of Thai glove suppliers claimed by SkyMed has been corrected to zero.